-The severe or irreversible adverse effects of Enalapril (Maleate), which give rise to further complications include Hepatotoxicity, Anaphylactoid reactions, Angioedema, Acute renal failure.
+The severe or irreversible adverse effects of Enalapril (Maleate), which give rise to further complications include Hepatotoxicity, Anaphylactoid reactions, Vasculitis, Angioedema, Neutropenia, Acute renal failure, Hepatotoxicity, Angioedema.

 The signs and symptoms that are produced after the acute overdosage of Enalapril (Maleate) include Hypotension.

-The symptomatic adverse reactions produced by Enalapril (Maleate) are more or less tolerable and if they become severe, they can be treated symptomatically, these include Dizziness, Fatigue, Rashes, Dry cough, Taste disturbances, Azotemia.
+The symptomatic adverse reactions produced by Enalapril (Maleate) are more or less tolerable and if they become severe, they can be treated symptomatically, these include Dizziness, Fatigue, Rashes, Dry cough, Taste disturbances, Azotemia, dizziness.

 Click on the appropriate strength of the dosage form to view its available brands.